Introduction

 - Thus, immersion in the theory of learning activity through lectures and seminars and the study of relevant scientific literature by Master's students does not ensure the active mastery of the principles of developmental learning and their "recognition" in the practice of the real educational process.

-Task 2.
-Expert Scenario Analysis (Practicum 4)
+Objective 2.
+Expert scenario analysis (Practicum 4)

 - Method of distributing actions/operations/functions/roles among participants;